MMuzzammil1/musings/README.md

 # Welcome to this repository
-It mostly contains the codes/notes I write for myself to make me understand concepts better (Feynman Technique~)
+It mostly contains the codes/notes I write for myself to make me understand concepts better (Feynman Technique!)

+- Right now, it just contains a notebook on Rejection Sampling Method